 Easily grown in moist, organically rich, well-drained soils in full sun.
 May be grown from seed that is sown directly in the garden in spring.
 Freely self-seeds in the garden.
 Remove spent flowering stems before seed is produced to avoid any unwanted self-seeding.

 Borders, vegetable gardens, herb gardens, cottage gardens or meadows.
 Good plant for a butterfly garden.
-Seeds may be harvested for use as flavoring in a variety of foods such as bakery products or sausages.
-Chopped leaves may be used as flavoring for eggs, breads, salads, potatoes, chicken, pork and fish.
+Seeds are commonly harvested for use as flavoring in a variety of foods such as bakery products or sausages.
+Chopped leaves may be used as flavoring for salads, potatoes or fish.